django/django/docs/testing.rst

 ChannelTestCase
 ---------------

-If your tests inherit from the ``channels.tests.ChannelTestCase`` base class, whenever you run tests your channel layer will be swapped out for a captive in-memory layer, meaning you don't need an external server running to run tests.
+If your tests inherit from the ``channels.test.ChannelTestCase`` base class, whenever you run tests your channel layer will be swapped out for a captive in-memory layer, meaning you don't need an external server running to run tests.